I record calls, you should too!

 Its clear what was said and using a time-date-stamped audio tape has always help me prove EXACTLY what was and was not said.

 If you want to be 100% sure that you follow through on the specifics you promise someone or are going to work into a written agreement, you want to be sure you have that outlined as well.
-Its important to know what was said, how it was said and to hear voice inflections and more!
+Hear the words, hear the voice inflection and understand the reality of it.

 It is easiest to speak the truth in your conversation, that way, it requires little review to see “what was said”.
 I find myself occasionally referencing a conversation to log notes important to the individuals contact history, or if I promised to send them a link to this or that.

-The one time that it becomes absolutely necessary to have the recording, a get out of jail card if you will – you will regret not having a conversation.
+The one time that it becomes absolutely necessary to keep liars at bay, you will regret not having a conversation.

-INCOMING and OUTGOING!
-Check with your State laws but in the author’s humble opinion, it should be legal to record your own conversations for record-keeping purposes, period.
+Check with your State laws.
+In the author’s opinion, it is legal to record your own conversations for record-keeping purposes.

-They do.
-Big companies like Verizon and AT&T are rumored to use a program referred to as the “Witness“.
+Many do according to rumors.
+Verizon and AT&T use a program referred to as the “Witness“.
 It records all calls, crunches software to determine if people are mad, satisfied or talking too long.
-They use software to analyze employee conversations without actually “listening” to the call, legally circumventing the wiretap laws.
+They use software to analyze employee conversations without actually “listening” to the call.
+As a result, they legally circumvent the wiretap laws.

-To pad that circumvention, they play a little jingle that says something to the effect, “your call may be monitored or recorded for quality assurance”, like they are doing us a favor – to provide a better service.
-Well sort of.
-The big companies understand that recording a call is a vital piece to the business model, including security and protection.
+A tone beeps.
+A message plays.
+“Your call may be monitored or recorded for quality assurance”.
+As if they are doing us a favor, to provide a better service.
+Big companies understand that recording a call is vital to the business model, including security and protection.

 Check the law and get familiar with the restrictions regarding your ability to record calls.
+Find and ask a competent attorney, (read my article A Bad Attorney).
 Buy a digital recorder and record calls and protect your ass.